webstrap/dotfiles/vim/README.md

     :cn     next grep result
     :cp     previous grep result

+    "{char} use a certain register for a task
+    "+      use the clipboard, good when mouse is on and prevents copy to clipboard

+    q{char} start stop a macro to register {char}
+    @{char} execute the macro from register {char}
+    @@      execute the last macro again

 insert mode

     <Tab>   start autocomplete if the cursor is at the end of a word